writethedocs/www/docs/conf/portland/2023/news/writing-day-announcement.rst

 ---------------------------

-Write the Docs conferences bring together everyone who writes the docs – tech writers, developers, developer relations, customer support – making the events an ideal networking opportunity.
+Write the Docs conferences bring together everyone who writes the docs – tech writers, developers, developer relations, customer support – making the event an ideal networking opportunity.

 Writing Day is a community event modeled after the concept of “code sprints” or “hackathons”, which are common in open-source conferences.
 The idea is to get a bunch of people together and have them work towards a shared goal, in this case the goal is